For historical data (years 2005 - 2019), please click here.

 “It is clear from these results that students can thrive in the learning environment that staff cultivate at Alexandra Park School.
 We are matching students to the correct courses whilst retaining a broad and balanced curriculum that opens doors for the next stage in their lives.
 We are looking forward to continuing those relationships with the students who join us into our successful Sixth Form.
 For all the students, however, I would like to congratulate them on their success and wish them the very best for their futures.”

-- 90% of students achieved a good pass in English, with 33% achieving grades 9-7.
-The coveted grade 9, equivalent to a high A*, was awarded 21 times to students in English
+- ·89% of students achieved a good pass in English, with 43% achieving grades 9-7.
+The coveted grade 9 was awarded 31 times to students in English

-- Particular congratulations go to the dozen students who achieved 5 or more grade 9s
+- ·Particular congratulations go to the 14 students who achieved 5 or more grade 9s

 |Subject||No. of 9||%9-7||%9-5||%9-4|